DecepGPT: Schema-Driven Deception Detection with Multicultural Datasets and Robust Multimodal Learning: Visualization and Interpretability Analysis

-We use structured, schema-constrained reports (\texttt{Cues; Reasoning; Prediction}) as audit artifacts to identify hallucinations and shortcut rationales.
-We audit these reports along two axes with an error taxonomy:(i) Visual/Acoust Cues, categorized as Correct, Counterfactual, or Non-existent (hallucinated); (ii) Reasoning Quality, classified as Correct, False-cue (logical but counterfactual), Incoherent, or Single-cue (modal collapse).
+We use structured, schema-constrained reports (\texttt{Vi deo Cues};\allowbreak{} \texttt{Au dio Cues};\allowbreak{} \texttt{Rea soning};\allowbreak{} \texttt{Pre diction}) as audit artifacts to identify hallucinations and shortcut rationales.
+We audit these reports along two axes with an error taxonomy: (i) Visual/Acoustic Cues, categorized as Correct, Counterfactual, or Non-existent (hallucinated); (ii) Reasoning Quality, classified as Correct, False-cue (logical but counterfactual), Incoherent, or Single-cue (modal collapse).
+Since textual GT descriptions cannot exhaustively cover all valid audio-visual observations, case-by-case expert analysis against the original videos is necessary to avoid penalizing correct but unannotated cues.
+We randomly sample 100 model outputs for human auditing and further adopt a cascaded taxonomy, where each output is assigned to exactly one category within each axis: cue existence is verified before attribute-level errors for audio-visual cues, and reasoning chains are checked sequentially for multimodal cue usage, logical coherence, and factual consistency.